-The available business components are limited to the businesses and contracts entered in Step 3.
+The available business components are limited to the businesses and contracts entered in the Step 3.
 If a business component that should receive a portion of the allocated cost of the item(s) is not in the drop-down menu, then the preparer should return to Step 3.b. and enter the missing business component data.
-Allocate or direct cost all costs reported for the Related Party/Organization under Cost to the Related Party to a business component before proceeding.
-If allocated, an allocation method must be chosen and an allocation summary uploaded.
+Allocate or direct cost all interest reported for the Related Party/Organization to a business component before proceeding.
+If allocated, an allocation method must be chosen, and an allocation summary uploaded.